 Well, a few good guidelines to abide by if you’re the victim of hit-and-run are to:

 - notify the police and file a report;

 - try to speak to any nearby witnesses who might have info on the driver; and

 - call your insurance company to report the accident.

 If you have uninsured motorist or collision coverage, your own insurance company may pay for the damages.
 These types of accidents generally don’t necessitate a lawyer.
 However, if you were in the vehicle and sustained a personal injury in a hit-and-run accident, you may discuss your case with an attorney to determine your legal options.

 Call Walker, Billingsley, & Bair

 Our firm regularly handles car accident cases of all sorts.
-Call us today and let us see if we can help you with your situation.
+Chat Here Now or Call us today and let us see if we can help you with your situation.
 Contact our accident attorneys at Walker, Billingsley & Bair in Des Moines today at (888) 435-9886 for a free, no-obligation consultation.